sigstore/docs/content/en/policy-controller/overview.md

 **This component is still actively under development!**

-Today, `policy-controller` can automatically validate signatures and attestations on container images.
-Enforcement is configured on a per-namespace basis, and multiple keys are supported.
+Today, `policy-controller` can automatically validate signatures and attestations on container images as well as apply policies (using cue or rego ) against attestations.
+Enforcement is configured on a per-namespace basis, and multiple policies are supported.

 We're actively working on more features here.